grblHAL/Plugins_Bluetooth/README.md

 ...
 ```

-__NOTE:__ Pins may be claimed by other plugins so it might not always be the highets numbered pin, I plan to add information to the pins list later making it explicit which it is.
+__NOTE:__ Pins may be claimed by other plugins so it might not always be the highets numbered pin.
 __NOTE:__ The claimed pin is no longer available for `M62`-`M66` commands.

 #### Auto configure